anrokk/ToDo/README.md

-# Vue.js Todo Management App
+# To Do List Management Application

 A modern and responsive single-page application for task management, built with Vue.js and TypeScript.
 This project was developed to fulfill the requirements of my TalTech JavaScript course exam.

-It features a full authentication flow, complete CRUD (Create, Read, Update, Delete) functionality for tasks, and dynamic filtering, all interacting with a provided REST API.
+It features a full authentication flow, complete CRUD functionality for tasks, and dynamic filtering, all interacting with a provided REST API.

 ---